New Brunswick Lighthouses

 Constructed in 1905.

-In 1905, an enclosed pyramidal tower took the place of the pole light that served as the front range light.
-The lighthouse is no longer in use however it serves as a tourist destination and is part of the Île-aux-foins Park.
+In 1905, an enclosed pyramidal tower replaced the pole light that served as the front range light.
+The lighthouse is no longer in use; however, it is a tourist destination and is part of the Île-aux-foins Park.

 Cape Spencer Lighthouse